shubhangickore/Blockchain/README.md

 ---

-## 📸 Demo

-*Add screenshots of Remix IDE deployments or transaction logs here to make this section more visual!*

----

 ## 📌 Next Steps

 - [ ] Build a simple frontend (React + Ethers.js) to interact with these contracts.